one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/01_HybridCloud_IdentityLab02_ADConnectOptionalFeatures.md

 4. In the Windows Security box enter the AD Domain Admin credentials you specified in the template.
 5. Click **Ok** on the Welcome screen, **Ok** on the Computer Name/Domain Changes window, **Close**, then **Restart Now**.

-Repeat the previous steps and create a third VM named **ADConnect3**.
+### Repeat the previous steps and create a third VM named **ADConnect3**

 ### Install the Authentication Agent Software

-1. To download the latest version of the Authentication Agent (version 1.5.193.0 or later), sign in to the Azure Active Directory admin center with your tenant's global administrator credentials.
+1. Logon to ADConnect2.
+Sign in to the Azure Active Directory admin center (aka Azure Portal)  with your tenant's global administrator credentials (ADSYNC).
 2. Select **Azure Active Directory** in the left pane.
 3. Select **Azure AD Connect**, select **Pass-through authentication**, and then select **Download Agent**.
 4. Select the **Accept terms & download button**.